AkatsukiSec/Email-Suggester/README.md

 # Email-Suggester

 Email suggester is a python OSINT script for penetration testers.
-This script finds people names working for a company from LinkedIn.
+This script finds people names working for a company from LinkedIn via Google.
 From these names it creates email list in desired format and puts it into text file (output.txt).
 It also creates a second file where are listed names of a person, position and company (peopleInfo.txt).

 *Note: I created this sript as a python coding practice cos i hate "normal" excercises and wanted to create something useful for cybersec comunity.
 I'm still learning so the code is propably spaghetti and same result could be propably done 1000 times better.
 But hey it works and i will update the script as my python knowledge improves.*